d12frosted/elpa-mirror/gnu/tempel-readme.txt

   ⁃ `tempel-complete' completes a template name at point in the buffer
     and subsequently expands the template.
 If called non-interactively the function behaves like a Capf and can be added to `completion-at-point-functions'.
+The Capf returns a list of templates names which are presented by the completion UI for selection.
   ⁃ `tempel-expand' expands an exactly matching template name at point
     in the buffer.
 If called non-interactively the function behaves like a Capf and can be added to `completion-at-point-functions'.
+This Capf returns only the single exactly matching template name, such that no selection in the completion UI is possible.
-  ⁃ `tempel-insert' selects a template by name and insert it into the
+  ⁃ `tempel-insert' selects a template by name via `completing-read' and
-    current buffer.
+    insert it into the current buffer.

   For the commands `tempel-complete' and `tempel-expand', you may want to give my [Corfu] completion at point popup UI a try.
 After inserting